 What are the positions of the uterus?

 The uterus is located in the lower abdomen, in the region of the pelvis.
-It has a triangular or inverted-pyramid shape.
+It tends to be triangular in shape, or an inverted pyramid.
 The size of a uterus (in women who have never had children) is 8cm long and 5cm wide (approx.).

 In most cases, 70-80% of cases, the uterus is anteverted, i.e. it is directed forward, resting on the bladder.
 It sometimes even forms an alignment with the vaginal cavity.
 In 20-30% of women, however, the uterus is tilted backwards (resting on the rectum, which is oriented towards the spine).
 This is known as a retroverted uterus.